-The difference between a web browser and a search engine might seem obvious to a lot of people.
+The difference between a web browser and a search engine might seem obvious.

-In fact, these are both buzz words that people use every day without even thinking about them.
+In fact, people use these buzz words every day without even thinking about them.

 Easy Definitions: Web Browser vs. Search Engine